brandonkim12/brandonkim12.github.io/_posts/2019-01-03-mechanics-of-materials-3.md

 <center>1.
 Ductility and Brittleness</center>

-**Ductile Materials: ** Any material that can be subjected to large strains before it fractures is called a ductile material.
+**Ductile Materials**: Any material that can be subjected to large strains before it fractures is called a ductile material.
 Mild steel, as discussed previously, is a typical example.
 Engineers often choose ductile materials for design *because <u>these materials are capable of absorbing shock or energy</u>*, and *if they become overloaded, they will usually exhibit large deformation before failing*.

 ![useful image](https://raw.githubusercontent.com/brandonkim12/brandonkim12.github.io/master/assets/mechanics_of_materials/fig_21.JPG)